The Hodge and Tate conjectures for hyper-K\"{a}hler sixfolds of generalized Kummer type

-The main result proven in the present paper is the following. \begin{theorem} Let $K$ be a projective manifold of $\mathrm{Kum}^3$-type.
+Our main result is the following. \begin{theorem} Let $K$ be a projective manifold of $\mathrm{Kum}^3$-type.
 Then the Hodge conjecture holds for $K$, i.e.,~any cohomology class in $H^{i,i}(K)\, \cap\, H^{2i}(K,\QQ)$ is a $\QQ$-linear combination of fundamental classes of subvarieties of $K$, for any $i$. \end{theorem}

-While finalizing this work, we realized that we can combine some of our ideas with recent results of Foster \cite{foster} and Varesco \cite{varesco2023hodge} to prove the Hodge conjecture for the fourfolds of~$\mathrm{Kum}^2$-type as well.
-This will appear in a separate article.

-We can construct examples of hyper-K\"ahler varieties satisfying the Hodge conjecture for each of the known deformation types, using \cite{dCM04}, \cite{FFZ} and \cite{floccari22}.
-However, no locally complete family of hyper-K\"ahler varieties satisfying the conjecture was known besides K3 surfaces.
-In fact, it appears that locally complete families of (minimal, non-rigid) varieties with~$h^{4,0}\neq 0$ for which the conjecture can be proven are very hard to find.
+This theorem provides the first complete deformation type of hyper-K\"ahler varieties of dimension at least $4$ for which the Hodge conjecture is known.
+As we explain below, a crucial input for the proof is our construction from \cite{floccariKum3} of a $\mathrm{K}3^{[3]}$-variety naturally associated with any variety of $\mathrm{Kum}^3$-type.
+Some of the ideas developed here were subsequently applied together with Varesco \cite{floccariVaresco} to prove the Hodge conjecture for all fourfolds of $\mathrm{Kum}^2$-type.

 The Hodge conjecture is paralleled in the arithmetic setting by the Tate conjecture.
-Let~$k$ be a finitely generated field of characteristic $0$ with algebraic closure $\bar{k}$, and let~$X/k$ be a smooth and projective variety.
-Given a prime number $\ell$, the absolute Galois group of~$k$ acts on the $\ell$-adic \'etale cohomology of $X_{\bar{k}}$, and the Tate conjecture predicts that the Galois invariants in $H^{2i}_{\text{\'et}}(X_{\bar{k}}, \QQ_{\ell}(i))$ are $\QQ_{\ell}$-linear combinations of fundamental classes of $k$-subvarieties of~$X$.
-The strong Tate conjecture further includes the statement that these Galois representations are semisimple.
-See \cite{totaro} for more information.
+Let $X$ be a smooth and projective variety over a finitely generated field~$k$, and let $\ell$ be a prime number.
+The absolute Galois group of~$k$ acts on the $\ell$-adic cohomology of $X_{\bar{k}}$.
+The strong form of the Tate conjecture predicts that this action is semisimple and that the Galois invariants in $H^{2i}_{\text{\'et}}(X_{\bar{k}}, \QQ_{\ell}(i))$ are $\QQ_{\ell}$-linear combinations of fundamental classes of $k$-subvarieties of~$X$ of codimension $i$, see \cite{totaro}.
 The Tate conjecture is open already for divisors, in general.
-At least, it holds for divisors on abelian varieties~\cite{faltings}, hyper-K\"ahler varieties \cite{Andre1996} and many varieties with $h^{2,0}=1$ \cite{moonen2017}.
+In characteristic $0$, it is known for divisors on abelian varieties~\cite{faltings}, hyper-K\"ahler varieties~\cite{Andre1996}, and many varieties with $h^{2,0}=1$ \cite{moonen2017}.